ozo-vehe/ozo-vehe/README.md

 ## I'm a Medical Student and a Frontend Developer!

-- 🌱 I’m currently an intern at Zuri & I4g
+- 🌱 I’m currently an intern at HNGi8
+- ☺️ A finalist of Zuri & I4g internship program
 - 👯 I’m looking to collaborate and contribute more to Open Source projects
 - ⚡ Fun fact: I love to play chess and listen music.